 The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
 The financial impact of the pandemic and the ensuing emergency measures will impact subsequent periods of the Division.
-The investments of the pension and other employee benefit plan in which the Division participates have incurred a significant decline in fair value, consistent with the general decline in financial markets.
-However, because the values of individual investments fluctuate with market conditions and due to market volatility, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
 In addition, the impact on the Division's future operating revenues, expenses, and any recovery from emergency funding cannot be estimated.